archivesspace/archivesspace/CUSTOMIZING_THEMING.md

 ## Changing the branding logo on the PUI PDFs

-To change the branding logo on the public interface print to PDF pages, create a directory at  `/local/public/views/pdf` put in the _header.html.erb file and just change up the name of that default logo.
+To change the branding logo on the public interface print to PDF pages, create a directory at  `/local/public/views/pdf` put in the _titlepage.html.erb file and just change up the name of that default logo.
 Then put a copy of the new image in the directory `plugins/local/public/assets/images`.
+Be sure to change up `asset_path("archivesspace.small.png")` to match your new image name as well.

 ## Adding some CSS rules